tallifer/mirrinsgate/README.md

 ```
 That's it!
 The game will automatically handle the rest.

 That's all you need to know to start expanding the world.

-Have fun creating!
+See you in the tavern!